Travis CI APIs

 We’ve released an update to the Travis CI API V2, which is API V2.1.
-This update allows users of Travis CI for private projects to make certain build information available through the API.
+This update essentially makes HTTP status codes more consistent between travis-ci.org and travis-ci.com.

-For users of Travis CI for public repositories there is no change.
+For users of Travis CI using the deprecated platform for Open Source projects at travis-ci.org, built at api-travis-ci.org, there is no change in API.

 API V2.1 is identical to API V2 except for the following breaking changes: